Author: Lem Chuck Moth

 Meram udara yacasam surasundarinam ide triloka guru napi

 Scholars postulate that from the combination of the two names, Kambu and Meram, came the word Khmer.
 However, the Khmer tradition identified the word Khmer as a short form of the word Kumeru and had nothing to do with the word Kambu to mean in Sanskrit as thief.
 Nonetheless, his consort Meram was his ticket to the Meru's court of Egypt where he formed later his own Cakravatin Empire on the ground of the western Kambojan stock.
 Indications also shows that the first dynasty of Egypt was descendant from Seth and was formed around a mystified figure named Ku-fu who gave the western Kambojan stock the "Fu or "Pu" identity.
-Scholars later found in his tomb a complete kit of ship building that was ready to assemble making us to believe that he was already an established figure in the sea traveling and that the ship building of the west.
-At the same token, he was responsible for revolutionizig the sea trade business in the making Egypt as the center of the maritime trade of the world.
+Scholars later found in his tomb a complete kit of ship building that was ready to assemble making us to believe that he was already an established figure in the sea navigating and that the ship building of the west perhaps took root from him.
+At the same token, he was responsible for revolutionizig the sea trade business in the making of Egypt as the center of the maritime trade of the world.
 As we had seen, the mycennean Greek societies flourished as Crete became their worldwide maritime commercial port and extended themselves to the east through the Silk Road (The Sakadvipa: The Birth of Sakan Nation: The Trade Routes).
-In a circle of fate, the Sakan legacy of the Silk Road had been implanted back in Southeast Asia through the Shang Dynasty of China (The Sakadvipa: The Tai Incursion: King Suvanna Kahamdeng and the Formation of Nararatha).
-Since then there were many more western Kambojans making their way to Southeast Asia in finding the way to make their own fortune through the sea-trade.
-King Hun-Tien might have been one of the Sakabrahmanas who wondered around the Southern Sea looking for opportunity to build his own kingdom.
-The Western Sakan Culture brought by king Hun-Tien and other western Kambojan leadership undeniably brought another level of materialistic progression and that its marriage to the indigenous culture was contributing to the formation of a new generation of the Naga (Khmer-Mon) societies known later as the Kam Culture (Notes: The Kam Culture).
+In a circle of fate, the Sakan legacy had been implanted back in Southeast Asia through the Shang Dynasty of China (The Sakadvipa: The Tai Incursion: King Suvanna Kahamdeng and the Formation of Nararatha).
+Since then, many more western Kambojans were making their way to Southeast Asia to make their own fortune through the sea-trade.
+King Hun-Tien might have been one of the Sakabrahmanas who wondered around the Southern Sea looking for opportunity to build his own venture and succeeded through specific circumstances.
+The Sakan Culture brought by him and other western Kambojan leadership undeniably brought another level of materialistic progression to Southeast ASia.
+Its marriage to the indigenous culture was contributing to the formation of a new generation of the Naga (Khmer-Mon) societies, known later as the Kam Culture (Notes: The Kam Culture).